 Is it time to ditch dairy?

 When it comes down to it, milk has been lovingly manufactured by nature to be the perfect food – perfect for baby calves!
 Instead of providing calcium to humans, not only is most of milk’s calcium not absorbed, it actually depletes the bones of calcium.
-Dairy actually may increase your risk of fractures by 50%!
+According to the NHS, Milk and diary may actually be linked to bone fractures and early death.
 Countries with the lowest rates of dairy consumption (Asia and Africa) have the lowest rates of osteoporosis.

 Outside the body milk is alkaline, but once inside, milk adds acid to the body’s pH, and the body wants to neutralise this, so it deploys calcium.
 The calcium stored in bones is sent out to neutralise milk’s acidic properties, lowering the body’s calcium reserves.